 Getting your light schedule right is an important part of growing cannabis.
+Actually, the size and the quality of your harvest depends largely on the amount of light your cannabis plants receive and its timing.
 The seedling, vegetative and flowering stages each require unique lighting conditions.
-Every grower does things in his or her own way, and we have tried to capture a wide range of successful strategies for implementing marijuana light schedules.
+Every grower does things in their own way, and we have tried to capture a wide range of successful strategies for implementing marijuana light schedules.
 Let’s check them out!

 Cannabis is an “annual” plant, meaning it lives for just a single growing season.
-The natural growth cycle for cannabis is to begin life in spring as a seedling, then to “veg” all spring and summer until fall, when it “flowers” and grows buds (or seeds) in order to propagate the next generation.
+The natural growth cycle for cannabis is to begin life in spring as a seedling, then to “veg” all spring and most of the summer, after which it “flowers” and grows buds in order to propagate the next generation.
 Because of this heritage, photoperiod cannabis will “flower” when exposed to the right darkness conditions.
 Give cannabis 12 hours of uninterrupted darkness a day consistently and it will go into flower (thinking that it’s fall when the nights grow longer).
 Each stage of a cannabis plant’s lifecycle has its own unique lighting requirements.

-Once your seed has been germinated (or your clones rooted), you have begun the first part of your cannabis journey.
-Your plant is at the seedling stage.
+Once your seed has germinated (or your clones rooted), your plant is at the seedling stage.
 This will last for only 2-3 weeks indoors but up to 6 weeks outside.
-Your plant will transition from growing single blade leaves to growing leaves with multiple blades (also known as “fingers”).
-On average, mature cannabis plants have between five and seven blades on each leaf.
-Cannabis plants are viewed as seedlings until they develop their mature leaves.
 During this stage, your cannabis plant will be exerting a lot of its energy to develop its root system.
+As a seedling, your plant will transition from growing single blade leaves to growing leaves with multiple blades (also known as “fingers”) - this is an indication that the seedling stage is over.

 Light Schedule Options For The Seedling Stage